vivekseth/basic-web-app/readme.md

 ## TODO

-* Build out star wars data explorer app
+* Refactor.
+Abstract out "Ajax view" concept.
+Avoid repeating logic for maintaining `isLoading` and setting data once requests comes in.

 * Use a React UI kit (bootstrap-react)

 * Use client-side, purgeable cache to avoid duplicating ajax requests.

-* Abstract out "Ajax view" concept.
-Avoid repeating logic for maintaining `isLoading` and setting data once requests comes in.

 * Add login support to app (abilty to favorite characters and films)